entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 7. Premedian plate: short and broad (0); long and narrow (1).
 > Zhu (1996), Character 51; Jia *et al.* (2010), Character 1; Pan *et al.* (2018), Character 51; Wang and Zhu (2018), Character 7; Liu *et al*.
 (2023), Character 7; Plax and Lukševičs (2023), Character 7; Luo *et al*.
 (2025), Character 7.

-> - This character is scored contingently on the state of the previous Character.
+> - This character is scored contingently on the presence of premedian plate, Character 6 herein.
 > - The premedian plate with its width greater than its length is identified as "short and broad".

 > - The coding of *Zhujielepis* is ?.